tianyilim/worldOfScience2026/README.md

    5. Click Write to flash the image.
    6. Wait for it to be done.
 4. [TODO] Need some way to set the username, password, enable password SSH login just by editing the SD card image.
+5. [TODO] Need to set up connection to wifi using the SD card image.
-5. [TODO] Need to copy out the MAC address of the RPi for static IP settings.
+6. [TODO] Need to copy out the MAC address of the RPi for static IP settings.
-6. SSH into the RPi.
+7. SSH into the RPi.
 Clone this repo.
-7. Install the workspace using [`./install.sh`](./install.sh).
+8. Install the workspace using [`./install.sh`](./install.sh).

 ## Dev PC Setup